asvilesov/health_diagnostic_sensor/README.txt

 Follow instructions for each:

-1. health_sensor_jetson_env/ -
+1. health_sensor_jetson_env/ - This directory includes all files related to operating on the on-board Jetson nano.
+Some files are missing because they are too big to fit on the repository.
+        Missing files can be downloaded from - https://drive.google.com/drive/folders/1LP4PDDWhFvKRrbhrgDX0DKWMaO_QGN85?usp=sharing - "skin_seg", "skin_seg_spherical2",
+        a. skin_seg - Model weights for the skin segmentation model
+        b. skin_seg_spherical2 - Model weights for the bioFaces model (sorry for the weird name)

+        Once downloaded:
+        1. create a "models/" folder in the directory where you would like to run a scripts or training
+        2. place the downloaded models into that folder

 2. health_sensor_laptop_env_rgb_only/ - This directory includes all files related to training done off the jetson and running bioFaces on a laptop.
-Some files are missing because they are too big to fit on repository
+Some files are missing because they are too big to fit on the repository.
-        Missing files can be downloaded from - https://drive.google.com/drive/folders/1LP4PDDWhFvKRrbhrgDX0DKWMaO_QGN85?usp=sharing - "skin_seg", "skin_seg_spherical2", "celebA_img_norm_mask_light.h5", "celebA_shade.h5"
+        Missing files can be downloaded from (MUST BE ACCESSED WITH VALID USC EMAIL) - https://drive.google.com/drive/folders/1LP4PDDWhFvKRrbhrgDX0DKWMaO_QGN85?usp=sharing - "skin_seg", "skin_seg_spherical2", "celebA_img_norm_mask_light.h5", "celebA_shade.h5"
         a. skin_seg - Model weights for the skin segmentation model
         b. skin_seg_spherical2 - Model weights for the bioFaces model (sorry for the weird name)
         c. celebA_img_norm_mask_light.h5 - dataset containing celebA square images, mask images - warning this file is over 5 GB